Constitution of the Principality

 Art.
 30. (amended by Law n°1.249 of April 2nd, 2002) - Freedom of association is guaranteed, subject to regulation of law.

 Art.
-31. Anyone may address petitions to the pubic authorities.
+31. Anyone may address petitions to the public authorities.

 Art.
 32. Foreigners enjoy all public and private rights in the Principality that are not formally reserved to nationals.